Active Communities resources

 - There's now two 20 minute Active Health videos available here, led by Rich, one of our instructors

 - To view a variety of exercise videos delivered by an Active Health instructor, click on the link for the YouTube: Exercise for health channel.

 - The NHS has a number of exercise programmes available for a variety of different themes:

 - Strength exercises

 - Balance exercises

 - Flexibility exercises

-- There is a growing video library of activities suitable for older, and less physically stable, people provided by Later Life Training for falls clients with regular daily videos on their Facebook page at 8am, 12 noon and 4pm.
-You can access all previous videos on their YouTube channel also.
+- There is a growing video library of activities suitable for older, and less physically stable, people provided by Later Life Training for falls clients.
+You can access all the videos on their YouTube channel also.